kristijanbartol/GarMentor/docs/hierprob3d_preparation.md

     * Do **not** extract the test images
 6) To extract the images from the unzipped databases, you can
     * Option 1:
-        * Use the previously created Python environment and run, from within the cloned `lsun_for_garmentor` repository,
+        * Use the previously created Python environment and run, from within `garmentor/lsun_for_garmentor`:
             ```
             python data.py export <list all extracted folders from inside <lsun_unzipped> > --out_dir <lsun_images> [--max_extract X]
             ```